Alexander Viklund

 Alexander Viklund (born December 28, 1990) is a Swedish professional ice hockey player.
-He is currently playing with IF Björklöven of the HockeyAllsvenskan (Allsv).
+He is currently an unrestricted free agent.
+He most recently playing with SønderjyskE of the Metal Ligaen (Metal).

 Viklund made his HockeyAllsvenskan debut playing with BIK Karlskoga during the 2010–11 HockeyAllsvenskan season.
 He later made his top tiered Swedish Hockey League debut with Karlskrona HK in the 2015–16 season.